rafiq10/design-patterns-in-go/README.md

 - we want to prevent anyone creating additional copies
 - need to take care of lazy instantiation

-Problems with singleton:
+1. Lazy one-time initialization with sync.Once
+2. Adhere to dependency inversion: depend on interfaces, not concrete types (we want our singleton implement the interface so that we can test it with other concrete implementation) Problems with singleton:
 - often breaks the dependency inversion principle (depend on an interface/abstraction and not a concrete type)